How to be kind to yourself

 When I lie in bed at night now, and a negative thought comes into my head, I simply try and notice it.
 I might say to myself “Oh, this is comparison” or “this is anxiety”.

-See how I try to seperate the emotion from me… (I.e. This is comparison VS You are comparing).
+See how I try to separate the emotion from me… (I.e. This is comparison VS You are comparing).

 I try not to lurch into “Oh Lyndi, you’re comparing yourself again.
 Stop it!
 You’ve been awake for hours already.
 You need to sleep!” because that’s not very kind.
 And it’s doesn’t help.